See the NY Times article by Stanley Fish.

 Bacon always seemed unimportant to me precisely because he has succeeded so well—he changed the way people thought so thoroughly that the vestiges of what came before are now dimly accessible only to the careful historical philosopher.
 Bacon, and a few others, largely undid a whole philosophical tradition.
 Bacon seems ordinary only against the new background that Bacon himself created—a bit like the old joke of Shakespeare being clichéed.

-Best I can tell, from Fish, is that deconstructionists accuse modern science of doing just what Bacon criticized his compatriots of doing—being in a world of their own construction that did not relate to reality.
+Best I can tell, from Fish, is that deconstructionists accuse modern science of doing just what Bacon criticized his contemporary intellectuals of doing—being in a world of their own construction that did not relate to reality.
 Recent negative books on string theory might be construed as making such accusations.
 The books are all from a mainstream of science, however, that is firmly in the Baconian framework, as if to invoke Bacon against string theory.

 The only insight from the deconstructionists that I find useful is that, how the individual is ‘situated’ in the universe is problematic.
 Descartes proposed duality, which turned out not to bear fruit.
 His epistemic ‘Cogito ergo sum’ is a nice try but Popper’s engineering approach wins as a practical matter.
 For my two cents Daniel Dennett situates the individual in the universe accurately, even though it feels uncomfortable and unintuitive to many.
 Dennett’s perspective seems to stem from evolutionary theory, or at least be highly coherent with it.